A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Introduction

-Our techniques also lead to a (non-distributed) {\em streaming algorithm} for $(1+o(1))$-approximate \sssp where the edges are presented in an arbitrary-order stream, and an algorithm with limited space (preferably $\tilde O(n \log W)$, when edge weights are in $\{1, 2, \ldots W\}$) reads the stream in {\em passes} to determine the answer (see, e.g., \cite{McGregor14} for a recent survey).
-It was known that $\tilde O(n\log W)$ space and one pass are enough to compute an $O(\log n/ \log \log n)$-spanner and therefore approximate all distances up to a factor of $O(\log n/ \log \log n)$ \cite{FeigenbaumKMSZ08} (see also \cite{FeigenbaumKMSZ05,Baswana08,ElkinZ06,Elkin11}).
-This almost matches a lower bound which holds even for the $s$-$t$-shortest path problem (\stsp), where we just want to compute the distance between two specific nodes $s$ and $t$~\cite{FeigenbaumKMSZ08}.
-On unweighted graphs one can compute $ (1+\epsilon, \beta) $-spanners in $ \beta $ passes and $ O (n^{1+1/k}) $ space~\cite{ElkinZ06}, and get $ (1 + \epsilon) $-approximate SSSP in a total of $ O (\beta / \epsilon) $ passes.
-In 2006, McGregor raised the question whether we can solve \stsp better with a larger number of passes (see \cite{sublinear_open_14}).
-Very recently Guruswami and Onak \cite{GuruswamiO13} showed that a $p$-pass algorithm on unweighted graphs requires $\tilde \Omega(n^{1+\Omega(1/p)}/O(p))$ space.
+Our techniques also lead to a (nondistributed) {\em streaming algorithm} for $(1+o(1))$-approximate \sssp, where the edges are presented in an arbitrary-order stream and an algorithm with limited space (preferably $\tilde O(n)$) reads the stream in {\em passes} to determine the answer (see, e.g., \cite{McGregor14} for a recent survey).
+It was known that $\tilde O(n)$ space and one pass are enough to compute an $O(\log n/ \log \log n)$-spanner and therefore approximate all distances up to a factor of $O(\log n/ \log \log n)$ \cite{FeigenbaumKMSZ08} (see also \cite{FeigenbaumKMSZ05,Baswana08,ElkinZ06,Elkin11}).
+This almost matches a lower bound which holds even for the $s$-$t$-shortest path problem (\stsp), where we just want to compute the distance between two specific nodes $s$ and~$t$~\cite{FeigenbaumKMSZ08}.
+On unweighted graphs one can compute $ (1+\epsilon, \beta) $-spanners in $ \beta $ passes and $ O (n^{1+1/k}) $ space~\cite{ElkinZ06} (for some integer $ \beta $ depending on $ k $ and $ \epsilon $), and get $ (1 + \epsilon) $-approximate \sssp in a total of $ O (\beta / \epsilon) $ passes.
+In 2006, McGregor raised the question of whether we can solve \stsp better with a larger number of passes (see \cite{sublinear_open_14}).
+Very recently Guruswami and Onak \cite{GuruswamiO13} showed that any $p$-pass algorithm on unweighted graphs requires $\tilde \Omega(n^{1+\Omega(1/p)}/O(p))$ space.
 This does not rule out, for example, an $O(\log n)$-pass $\tilde O(n)$-space algorithm.
-Our algorithm, which solves the more general \sssp problem, gets close to this: it takes $O(n^{o(1)}\log W)$ passes and $O(n^{1+o(1)}\log W)$ space.
+Our algorithm, which solves the more general \sssp problem, gets close to this: It takes $ n^{o(1)} $ passes and $ n^{1+o(1)} $ space.